The Abbey of Egmond and the rise of the Gerulfings

 William of Orange was assassinated in AD 1584.
 And identical to the assassination of Godfrid the Sea-King in AD 885, the long arm of the Frisian elite was not far away with the presence of the Frisian nobleman Gerulf then.
 When William of Orange was murdered he was having lunch with… indeed, the mayor of the city of Leeuwarden Rombout van Uylenborgh.
 Yet again a Frisian at the scene of the crime.
 Van Uylenborgh, the (future) father-in-law of the famous Dutch painter Rembrandt van Rijn, by the way.
 Coincidence you think?
 Sorry.
 The long, invisible arm of the Frisians in Dutch politics and government is still present.
 In 2007 a book titled 'De Friese Maffia.
 296 Friese politici in Den Haag' (translated: The Frisian Mafia.
 296 Frisian politicians in The Hague) described their influence.
 Those innocents who say the Frisians of province Friesland are striving for independence, fail to see the Frisians are much more sly and cunning than that and steer the Low Countries with an invisible hand for many centuries already.
 The real puppet masters.

 We can only speculate as to what Saint Adalbert must have thought about the destruction of 'his' abbey.
 Adalbert, a humble help and assistant of the great Saint Willibrord.
 A hermit who retreated in the dunes near the sea.
 A man who stressed the importance of putting in practice the values you say that are important.
 The forerunner of the modern Mid-Frisian saying sizzen is eat, dwaan is a ting 'to say is something, to do/act is a thing'.
 Or, practice what you preach.
-And, would Adalbert have been content with the interconnectedness of his abbey with the worldly, raw military ambitions of the Gerulfings and the central place the abbey had fullfilled within?
+Would Adalbert have been content with the interconnectedness of his abbey with the worldly, raw military ambitions of the Gerulfings and the central place the abbey had fullfilled within?

 In AD 1800 the remaining stones were cleared, and cows started to graze above the graves of the once mighty Gerulfings.
 But the phoenix Adalbert resurrected once again.
 The final phase, the apotheosis of the genesis of the Abbey of Egmond started in the year 1935 when a priory was built on the spot where the proud abbey once stood.
-And the first new monks settled at Egmond-Binnen after four centuries of absence.
+The first new monks settled at Egmond-Binnen after four centuries of absence.
 In 1950 the priory was enlarged, and in the spirit of the miracle of Easter the Vatican promoted the priory to abbey and named it:

 Abbey of Adalbert

 Note 3: When continuing north from Egmond-Binnen you can opt to hike via the village Wimmenum.
-Here, near the dunes, used to be a chapel dedicated to the saints and twinborthers Cosmas and Damian and who can support you when you're suffering from an illness or injury and hiking becomes difficult.
-Legend has it that the chapel was founded by Count William I after he and a band of Frisians conquered the city of Damiate in Egypt during the Fifth Crusade in the thriteenth century AD.
+Here, near the dunes, used to be a chapel dedicated to the saints and twinborthers Cosmas and Damian and who can support you when you are suffering from an illness or injury and hiking becomes difficult.
+Legend has it that the chapel was founded by Count William I after he and a band of Frisians conquered the city of Damiate in Egypt during the Fifth Crusade in the thriteenth century.
 Read also our blog post Foreign Terrorist Fighters from the Wadden Sea to learn more about the Frisians participating in the Crusades.

 Note 5: And since this area is full of sacral ground, also the diocenes of the chapel of Our Lady (Virgin Mary) for Distress developed a 17 km circular hike which takes you along three holy wells, namely: the Runx well (at the chapel of Our Lady for Distress, south of the town of Heiloo), the Adelbertus well (at the Abbey of Egmond) and the Willibrordus well (at the centre of Heiloo).
 Route descriptions can be purchased at the starting point at the chapel of Our Lady for Distress annex the Runx well.